aspose-pdf/Aspose.PDF-API-References/arabic/net/aspose.pdf.facades/autofiller/_index.md

 autoFiller.ImportDataTable(mDataTable);
 autoFiller.Save();

-//// الحالة الثانية:
+////case two:
-//// Input template pdf هو ملف pdf والإخراج عبارة عن الكثير من الملفات الصغيرة.
+////Input template pdf is a pdf file and output is a lot of small files.
 AutoFiller autoFiller = new AutoFiller();

 autoFiller.InputFileName = "mail.pdf";